Get the app in the App Store and on Google Play!

 General Description

+A chemical warfare blister agent.
 Mobile liquid; faint odor of herring.
 Used as a drug for the treatment of cancer.
-Formerly used as a gas warfare agent.

 The Hazard fields include special hazard alerts air and water reactions, fire hazards, health hazards, a reactivity profile, and details about reactive groups assignments and potentially incompatible absorbents.
 The information in CAMEO Chemicals comes from a variety of data sources.